Elementary-team/flutter-elementary/packages/elementary/README.md

 #### Contract

-It is a good to use an interface for a Widget Model, to make the code more testable and describe the contract in explicit way.
+It is good to use an interface for a Widget Model, to make the code more testable and describe the contract in explicit way.

 ```dart